What is a Gripfid?

 The problems with Granger's gripfids and those who use his method are that it is time-consuming and very often leaves an imperfect tip that catches on the work piece.

 Our method is a big improvement over Granger's method because it starts with a hollow knitting needle rather than a tube.
 Thus the point is already perfectly formed.
 We need only make the hollow cord channel and interior vee-groove.

 Our processes and tools are designed for making gripfids as quickly and reproducibly as possible, but always within a defined quality specification.
-One gripfid maker, who attempts to imitate our design, makes them with handheld techniques and even has a video on YouTube showing how he does it.
-We believe his method will yield inferior gripfids with highly varying dimensions.
+One gripfid maker, who attempts to imitate our design, makes them with handheld techniques.
+We believe our methods are superior.
+See Video

-We make our gripfids in our Wisconsin studio/workshop and offer them online in three standard sizes: Fine (3.7mm), Medium (4.5mm), and Large (6.5mm).
+We make our gripfids in our own studio/workshop and offer them online in three standard sizes: Small (3.7mm), Medium (4.5mm), and Large (6.5mm).
 Standard length is 4 inches.
 Special diameters and lengths are available on special order: 2.5 mm to 8 mm diameter and lengths to about 8 inches.
 To order gripfids click here or write PSB-tools @ louisefrench.com .

 New to Ply-split Braiding?
 See Getting